Seun6Dev/Onboarding-Screen-React-native/README.md

 # Onboarding-Screen-React-native
-This is an oboarding react-native app and fumctional
+This is an oboarding react-native app and fuctional